redhat-cop/group-sync-operator/README.md

 ## Providers

-Integration with external systems is made possible through a set of plugable external providers.
+Integration with external systems is made possible through a set of pluggable external providers.
 The following providers are currently supported:

 * [Azure](https://azure.microsoft.com/)
 * [GitHub](https://github.com)